-Our experiments reveal that failure cases often arise from the lack of detailed information about the physical properties of food, beyond what can be captured by visual features alone.
-Attributes such as hardness, viscosity, and deformability strongly influence scooping outcomes and lead to difficulties across diverse food types.
-To address this limitation, future work could incorporate pre-interaction strategies~\cite{tai2023scone} and multimodal sensing~\cite{sundaresan2022learning}, including force-torque and tactile feedback, to build a more comprehensive representation of food characteristics.
+Our experiments reveal that failure cases often arise from insufficient information about food physical properties beyond visual cues.
+Future work could incorporate pre-interaction strategies~\cite{tai2023scone} and multimodal sensing~\cite{sundaresan2022learning}, including force-torque and tactile feedback, to build a more comprehensive representation of food characteristics.
 In addition, the current approach relies on known spoon and bowl models to enhance stabilization.
 Extending the framework to handle varying settings would improve generalization.
 Beyond scooping, the framework may extend to other food manipulation tasks such as cutting and pouring, with task-specific objectives and constraints left for future work.